micbay/RaceTimerAndController/README.md

 ## **Using Pins A6 & A7 as Buttons**
 For wiring a `Pause` and `Start` button, the pins we have available are, A6 and A7.
 Unlike the other pins we have been using, these pins don't have an internal pull-up resistor, and they can only be used as analog inputs.

-In order to use them as button triggers we must add our own external pull-up resistors, as illustrated in the project wiring diagram, and explained in [this article](https://roboticsbackend.com/arduino-input_pullup-pinmode/).
+In order to use them as button inputs, we must add our own external pull-up resistors, as illustrated in the project [wiring diagram](#wiring-diagram), and explained in [this article](https://roboticsbackend.com/arduino-input_pullup-pinmode/).
 Like the keypad, to detect a press we must pole the buttons to know if they've been pressed.
 In this case, since we are using analog, our input will not be just HIGH or LOW, but some value between the maximum switch voltage and zero.
 If the value is lower than a set threshold then we consider it pressed.

 ```cpp
 // button pin assignments